 - Depending on the openness of the adoption agreement, the adopted child may experience challenges acclimating to one family or the other.

-The idea of open adoption is wonderful, yet having such an open experience may contribute to a confusion of which family one truly belongs to.
+The idea of open adoption is wonderful, yet having such an open experience may contribute to confusion about which family one truly belongs to.

 - Just like children play one parent against the other in traditional families, an adopted child may play his biological family against his adoptive family when it makes sense for them to do so.